lgao066/636S12023_WebApp/README.md

         flask run
         Webapp running on http://127.0.0.1:5000

-Steps:
+## Usage

+Instructions on how to use the project, including examples of how to run it.

-Create virtual environment using the following commands py -3 -m venv .venv .venv\Scripts\activate.bat Install the packages pip install -r requirements.txt Include a brief project report: • Outlining the structure of your solution (routes & functions).
+Include a brief project report:
+• Outlining the structure of your solution (routes & functions).
 This should be brief, but be sure to indicate how your routes and templates relate to each other and what data is being passed between them, do not just give a list of your routes.

 • Detailing any assumptions and design decisions that you have made.
 For example, did you share a page template between public and staff or use two separate pages?
 Did you detect GET or POST method to determine what page displays?
 If so, how and why?
 Note these types of decisions and assumptions as you work.